-Many aspiring entrepreneurs spend long hours on their business, and sometimes become frustrated because all they do is work FOR the business, and not ON the business.
+Many aspiring entrepreneurs spend long hours on their businesses and sometimes become frustrated because all they do is work FOR the business and not ON the business.

 As a business owner myself, I used to wonder what set apart top businesses from the rest of the herd.
-How did thought leaders such as Steve Jobs, Richard Branson, and Sean John grow their business, and what type of grassroots approach they used when they first begun.
+How did thought leaders such as Steve Jobs, Richard Branson, and Sean John grow their businesses, and what type of grassroots approaches did they use when they first begun?

 After taking a closer look and studying some businesses, I realized that there were a few distinguishing factors that enabled these businesses to explode their loyal fan following and boost their sales.
-I’ll be sharing about 5 approaches these thought leaders took, and how it can help take your business to the next level by using them as well:
+I am sharing my findings here about five approaches these thought leaders took and how you can help take your business to the next level by using them as well:

 1. Become Community Oriented